amrutavaidya1195/Render-If-Component/README.md

 ### Setup ###
 `$("[render-if]").RenderIf();`
 ### Options ###
 ClearOnHide parameter will clear the data from the elements on hiding.
-If this parameter is not passed its default value will be false.
+If this parameter is not passed its default value will be set to false.

 	$("[render-if]").RenderIf({clearOnHide: false});
 ## Using Renderif with different components ##